fortify/fortify-client-api/README.md

 ## Build Environment

-Whenever changes are pushed to the remote repository, a build will be triggered on travis-ci.org/travis-ci.com.
+Whenever changes are pushed to the remote repository, a build will be triggered on travis-ci.com.
 These builds will automatically publish the current project version:

 * Release versions are published to https://dl.bintray.com/fortify-ps/maven
 * Snapshot versions are published to https://oss.jfrog.org/artifactory/oss-snapshot-local
 * Any other versions are only built, but not published

-TODO: Publishing to Bintray/JFrog not yet implemented due to travis-ci issues